Tyler-Irving/head-first-java-cliffsnotes-example/chapter-1-Breaking-the-surface/README.md

     System.out.println("The number is 5");
 }
 ```
-The if statements are checking if the conditional is `true` or `false`, but in a different way.
-Instead of saying "while the randomNumber is greater than 5, do this", its asking "If the randomNumber is greater than 5, do this.
+The if statements are checking if the conditional is `true` or `false` but in a different way.
+Instead of saying "while the randomNumber is greater than 5, do this", it's asking "If the randomNumber is greater than 5, do this.
 If not, do something else."
-This gives you greater reach for more conditions in your code, and they work together in tandum.
+This gives you greater reach for more conditions in your code, and they work together in tandem.